 That said however…

-It’s fair to say that if you have fully recovered from y our Erythema Nodosum and you don’t seem to be suffering from any kind of pre-existing medical condition which could make you more susceptible to suffering from Erythema Nodosum, what you’re most likely going to find is that whatever rate that you would have been able to qualify for PRIOR to being diagnosed with Erythema Nodosum should be the same “rate” that you will be able to qualify for AFTER having been diagnosed with Erythema Nodosum.
+It’s fair to say that if you have fully recovered from your Erythema Nodosum.
+Andy you don’t seem to be suffering from any pre-existing medical condition which could make you more susceptible to suffering from Erythema Nodosum, what you’re most likely going to find is that whatever rate that you would have been able to qualify for before being diagnosed with Erythema Nodosum should be the same “rate” that you will be able to qualify for AFTER having been diagnosed with Erythema Nodosum.